 Quantification: many to many (0,n:0,n)

-Scope note: This property associates an instance of S12 Amount of Fluid with an instance of S14 Fluid Body which forms part of it.
+Scope note: This property associates an instance of S12 Amount of Fluid with an instance of S14 Fluid Body which formed or forms part of it.
 It allows instances of S14 Fluid Body to be analyzed into elements of S12 Amount of Fluid.

+Examples:

+J.K.’s blood sample 0019FCF5 (S12) is former or current part of J.K.’s blood (S14)

 In First Order Logic: